webplatform/docs/javascript/Array/index.md

 But a more efficient way is to use what’s called the literal notation.
 An array literal is created without using the new keyword.
 Instead, you use the square brackets <code>[]</code> and list out what should be in the array:

 <pre>var myAnimals = ["cat", "dog", "rabbit"];</pre>
 Using an array literal to declare your array this way avoids some of the quirkiness of the creation expression <code>new Array()</code>.
-(For more information, see Stoyan Stefanov's JavaScript Patterns.)
+(For more information, see Stoyan Stefanov's [http://shop.oreilly.com/product/9780596806767.do JavaScript Patterns].)
 Your array can consist of different values and types.
 Here's an array that provides describes my dog:
 <pre>var goodDog = ["Rover", 7, true];</pre>
 This array combines a string, a number and a Boolean value.
 An array is often called a zero-indexed, or as having a zero-based index, because the numerical key, or index, starts at zero. (prof.dr.
-Edsger W. Dijkstra gives a reason why numbering should start at zero.)
+Edsger W. Dijkstra gives a reason [http://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html why numbering should start at zero].)
 This means you can refer to the items in your array by referencing the index.
 So in <code>goodDog</code>, above, you reference the dog's name with <code>goodDog[0]</code>, or his age with <code>goodDog[1]</code>, or whether he is, indeed, a good dog with <code>goodDog[3]</code>.
 Arrays can be dimensional as well.
 This helps when your setting up something that has row and column patterns, such as seats in a theatre or a checkerboard.
 So, for example, to describe a college dormitory that has 5 beds per floor and 2 floors, you can set up a two-dimensional array that looks like the following:

 <pre>